Felicija Bortkevičienė: Early life

 She was born in the Manor of Linkaučiai near Krekenava, then part of the Russian Empire, to the family of Juozas Povickas and Antanina Ona Liutkevičiūtė, petty Lithuanian nobles.
-The family's manor was confiscated for their participation in the Uprising of 1863 and the family moved to Antakalnis village southeast of Ukmergė.
+The family's manor was confiscated for their participation in the Uprising of 1863 and the family moved to Antakalnis village, southeast of Ukmergė.
 Several of her relatives on her mother's side died in the uprising or were deported to Siberia.
-As a child she visited her deported grandfather and two uncles in Insar.
+As a child, she visited her deported grandfather and two uncles in Insar.
 Bortkevičienė thus grew up surrounded by anti-Tsarist attitudes.
-She spoke little Lithuanian, which she learned from her mother.
+She spoke a little Lithuanian, which she learned from her mother.
 Her father spoke Polish, but considered himself Lithuanian (see Polish-Lithuanian identity).
 By her own admission, she knew nothing of the Lithuanian National Revival before 1889.

 She was tutored at home before attending the Marinskaja Girls' Gymnasium in Kaunas in 1885–89.
 She was expelled from the school for inciting five other girls to disobey a new requirement to pray in an Eastern Orthodox Church, but after much difficulty managed to gain admission to Vilnius Girls' Gymnasium and graduate in 1890.
 For a year, she studied Polish history and French language at the secret "Flying University" in Warsaw.
 Upon her return, she worked at a bank in Ukmergė with her father until his death in 1898.
 This experience was particularly useful later in life when she organized finances of various organizations.
 In 1899, she married engineer and childhood friend Jonas Bortkevičius (1871–1909).
 He was not of noble birth and her family disapproved the marriage.
 The newlyweds moved to Vilnius, where they became involved in public life.
 She studied the Lithuanian language and became passionate about its revival.